 - Return Metrics – Bottom of the Funnel: How many visitors became customers?
 How much was necessary to invest to win each customer?
 Return on Investment (ROI), Customer Acquisition Cost (CAC), and Customer Lifetime Value (CLV) are critical metrics.

+What Are The Main Product Metrics?We explored some Frameworks that help define common goals and product metrics, such as KPIs, OKRs, NSM, Pirate Metrics and Sales Funnel.
+But what metrics are these?
+We will address the most common metrics in the universe of digital products below.
 But first, it is worth noting: actionable metrics are those that effectively measure the success of the digital product or service, as opposed to the vanity metrics that can be observed but should not influence decision-making.
 The number of registered users in an app, for example, is a vanity metric, while the number of active users is an actionable metric.
 Remember this before choosing the best indicators for your business.

-The Customer Acquisition Cost defines the average investment required to acquire a new customer.
+Customer Acquisition Cost (CAC)The Customer Acquisition Cost defines the average investment required to acquire a new customer.
 The CAC is important for studying the feasibility of a business model and also for evaluating investments in the marketing of products that have already been launched.
 It is important to note that depending on the objective, the calculation of the Customer Acquisition Cost may vary:

 - To evaluate investments in marketing, the following simplified formula must be used: amount invested in acquisition marketing (AM) divided by the number of new customers acquired (CA) – CAC = AM/CA.